raxracks/chadOS/readme.md

 # Acknowledgements
 ## Skift
-Without skift, chadOS could not be possible, the contributors of skift and the founder are the ones who made chadOS possible, so thanks to them.
+Without skift, chadOS could not be possible, the contributors of skift and the founder are the ones who made this project possible, so thanks to them.

 ## Contributors